eProsima/Fast-DDS-docs/docs/fastrtpsgen/genuse/includes/dataTypes.rst

         long positionY;
     };

-*fastrtpsgen* automatically detects these tags and correctly generates the serialization methods for the key generation function in TopicDataType (`getKey`).
+*Fast DDS-Gen* automatically detects these tags and correctly generates the serialization methods for the key generation function in TopicDataType (`getKey`).
 This function will obtain the 128-bit MD5 digest of the big-endian serialization of the Key Members.

 Including other IDL files
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You can include another IDL files in yours in order to use data types defined in them. *fastrtpsgen* uses a C/C++ preprocessor for this purpose, and you can use ``#include`` directive to include an IDL file.
+You can include another IDL files in yours in order to use data types defined in them. *Fast DDS-Gen* uses a C/C++ preprocessor for this purpose, and you can use ``#include`` directive to include an IDL file.

 .. code-block:: c